imaginestack/imaginestack/README.md

 ### Elevate Your Enterprise

 ImagineStack isn't just a platform; it's a promise of excellence.
-Whether you're a developer seeking efficiency, an enterprise ready to conquer the cloud, or a visionary exploring the edge - ImagineKube is your partner in making the extraordinary a reality.
+Whether you're a developer seeking efficiency, an enterprise ready to conquer the cloud, or a visionary exploring the edge - ImagineStack is your partner in making the extraordinary a reality.